 The Seton Hall and Hackensack Meridian Health partnership is the only private school of medicine in the state of New Jersey and is one of only five schools of medicine affiliated with a Catholic university in the nation.
-The School of Medicine plans to open in the summer of 2018 pending preliminary accreditation from the Liaison Commission on Medical Education.
+The School of Medicine will open in the summer of 2018.

 Seton Hall University